-As a mortgage professional, there are certain questions which come up regularly.
-We are here to answer all those pressing questions!
+As a mortgage professional, there are certain questions that come up regularly.
+We're here to answer all those pressing questions!

 How much can I borrow?

 ● The bank will look at your employment income carefully.
 If you receive overtime or

 bonuses, that will help but only if you have been receiving it for 2 years.
 CCB,

 pensions, alimony, and child support are all allowable income sources as well.

 ● The bank also looks carefully at your liabilities. $400 in monthly debt payments will

 decrease your purchasing power by $100,000.
 Lines of credit and credit cards